-Scroll down for June’s prayers.
+Scroll down for August’s prayers.

 Older prayer guides: Prayer Guide Archive

 Lord, grant us the wisdom to care for the earth and till it.